Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification

 \subsection{Ablation study}

-Some hyperparameters in the proposed PPL must be optimized: the phased training epoch threshold $[E_0,E_1]$ and the progressive hyperparameter $\rho$.
-Taking training PPW as an example, experiments are conducted on CIFAR-10-LT100 by changing both $E_0$ and $E_1$ in the same interval from epoch 100 to epoch 180 and the drop-in learning rate (LR) occurs at epochs 160 and 180.
-The performance matrix is shown in Fig.\,\ref{fig5} (a) for variants $(E_0\leq E_1)$.
-When $E_0=E_1$, the progressive transition phase is cancelled and the PPW subsides with the DRW.
-It can be seen observed that the accuracy is further improved by $1.73\%$ compared to conventional DRW ($E_0=E_1=160$, green square) when $E_0=100$ and $E_1=160$ (red square) are chosen for progressive training at different stages.
-The potential reason is that annealing to a smaller LR during the progressive transition phase results in a weaker back-propagation influence on the front layers.
-At the same time, the depth feature update is small and the entire model cannot be better matched to the imbalanced dataset.
+Some hyperparameters in the proposed PPL need to be optimized: the phased training epoch threshold $[E_0, E_1]$ and the progressive hyperparameter $\rho$.
+Taking the training PPW as an example, due to the huge cost and time spent on ImageNet-LT and iNaturalist 2018, we choose to conduct experiments on CIFAR10-LT and CIFAR100-LT.
+From epoch 100 to epoch 180, both $E_0$ and $E_1$ are changed in the same interval, and the learning rate (LR) drop-in occurs at epoch 160 and 180.
+The performance matrix is shown in (Figure. \ref{fig8}) $(E_0\leq E_1)$.
+When $E_0=E_1$, the progressive transition phase is canceled and the PPW degenerates to the DRW.
+The traditional DRW method after annealing the LR only plays a minor role in the backpropagation of the front layers.
+At the same time, the depth feature update is small and the overall model cannot better fit the imbalanced dataset.
+Taking CIFAR10-LT-IF100 (Figure. \ref{fig9} (c)) as an example, the accuracy is further improved by $1.73\%$ compared to conventional DRW ($E_0$=$E_1$=160, green square) when $E_0$=100 and $E_1$=160 (red square) in progressive training.
+Since LR decreases at epoch 160 and the progressive training starts at epoch 100, backpropagation is not too weak, and can better fit the imbalanced datasets.

-Fig.\,\ref{fig5} (b) also shows the performance with CIFAR10-LT-IF100 for three different forms of transformation function $f(E)$ (power-law form, log form and inverse log form) with different progressive hyperparameters $\rho$.
-The data shows that the form of power-law with $\rho=5$ is more effective for training CIFAR10-LT.
+Figure. \ref{fig9} also shows the performance of CIFAR10-LT and CIFAR100-LT under three different forms of the transformation function $f(E)$ (power-law form, log form, and inverse log form) with different progressive hyperparameters $\rho$.
+Taking the training CIFAR10-LT-IF100 as an example (Figure. \ref{fig9} (c)), the data show that the power-law form with $\rho=5$ is more effective.